simeononsecurity/simeononsecurity.ch/content/other/wingbits-mining-guide-hardware-setup-optimization/index.en.md

 ##### ADS-B Aircraft Categories

-{{< figure src="aircraft_types_illustration.png" alt="A vibrant cartoon illustration showcasing diverse aircraft types in flight." caption="Soar to New Heights with Varied Aircraft Types!" >}}
+{{< figure src="aircraft_types_illustration.webp" alt="A vibrant cartoon illustration showcasing diverse aircraft types in flight." caption="Soar to New Heights with Varied Aircraft Types!" >}}

 Flight tracking systems categorize ADS-B (Automatic Dependent Surveillance–Broadcast) equipped aircraft based on specific characteristics.
 These categories provide insights into the type and size of the aircraft, aiding in the identification and classification of air traffic.
 Here are the [defined ADS-B aircraft categories](https://mode-s.org/decode/content/ads-b/2-identification.html):